angelajt/website-gatsby/content/blog/picogym/index.md

 password.charAt(31) == '0'
 ```

-Then, I wrote a Python script called `vd1solution.py`:
+Then, I wrote a Python script called `vd1solution.py`, that reads the lines from `vd1.txt` and sorts them in the correct order, then uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (regex) to single out each character of the flag.

 ```python
 # regex